AutoDestroyerAI/Auto-Destroyer-AI/WHITEPAPER.md

 ## 7. Conclusion

-The Neural Snake AI project demonstrates a novel artificial intelligence application by innovatively combining neural networks, blockchain, and game mechanics.
+The Neural Destroyer AI project demonstrates a novel artificial intelligence application by innovatively combining neural networks, blockchain, and game mechanics.
 It not only implements autonomous agent learning and evolution but also creatively uses blockchain data as a behavioral driver, providing new insights for future blockchain applications.

 Through continuous development and community participation, we look forward to the project's evolution and exploring more possibilities in the integration of blockchain and artificial intelligence.